-A 2016 Report by Econsultancy and Adobe on ‘Digital Marketing Trends’ rated Customer Experience as the most exciting opportunity for organization to improve customer loyalty.
+A 2016 Report by Econsultancy and Adobe on ‘Digital Marketing Trends’ rated Customer Experience as the most exciting opportunity for organizations to improve customer loyalty.
 That the two are related is a no brainer, but how deeply one affects the other needs to be evaluated at length.

 Customer loyalty is a by-product of almost fanatical focus on EPIC customer experience by the organization.